perladvent/perldotcom/content/article/_pub_2012_04_perlunicook-decode-standard-filehandles-as-locale-encoding.md

 terminals.
 It also allows you to specify "whatever encoding the file system uses for file names"; see the documentation for more.

-Previous: [â 15: Decode Standard Filehandles as UTF-8](/media/_pub_2012_04_perlunicook-decode-standard-filehandles-as-locale-encoding/perlunicook-decode-standard-filehandles-as-utf-8.html)
+Previous: [℞ 15: Decode Standard Filehandles as UTF-8](/media/_pub_2012_04_perlunicook-decode-standard-filehandles-as-locale-encoding/perlunicook-decode-standard-filehandles-as-utf-8.html)

 Series Index: [The Standard Preamble](/media/_pub_2012_04_perlunicook-decode-standard-filehandles-as-locale-encoding/perlunicook-standard-preamble.html)

-Next: [â 17: Make File I/O Default to UTF-8](/media/_pub_2012_04_perlunicook-decode-standard-filehandles-as-locale-encoding/perlunicook-make-file-io-default-to-utf-8.html)
+Next: [℞ 17: Make File I/O Default to
+UTF-8](/media/_pub_2012_04_perlunicook-decode-standard-filehandles-as-locale-encoding/perlunicook-make-file-io-default-to-utf-8.html)